Policies and Appeals

 Appeals from Students

-The CAS meets several times per year, usually at the beginning and/or end of the semester (dates vary; contact the Undergraduate Programs Office for specific dates), when academic standards actions take place.
-It is crucial that students promptly submit their petition–especially related to actions taken as a result of Fall semester academic performance–so that the CAS can promptly issue a decision (that might impact Spring semester enrollment).
+The CAS meets several times per year, usually at the beginning and/or end of the semester.
+Meeting dates vary, so contact the Undergraduate Programs Office for specific dates.
+It is crucial that students promptly submit their petition, especially related to actions taken because of Fall semester academic performance which impacts spring enrollment.
+This enables CAS to promptly issue a decision before the spring semester begins.
 No students will be re-admitted/re-enrolled after the semester has begun.

-• Students should refer to the STUDENT ACADEMIC GRIEVANCE POLICY to appeal other academic decision
+Students should refer to the STUDENT ACADEMIC GRIEVANCE POLICY to appeal other academic decisions.

 Students who wish to appeal a grade in a course offered by the School of Engineering and Applied Science must first attempt to resolve the issue with the instructor of the course.
 Absent a satisfactory outcome, the student may appeal in writing to the Undergraduate Committee on Academic Standards.